Neil Hillman: Current work

 Show, Squid, Pip Blom and venues such as the 100 Club, The Boileroom, the John Peel Centre, the Trades Club, Bush Hall, the Brudenell Social Club, The Cookie, the Moles Club, The New Adelphi Club, The Leadmill, and 229 The Venue.

-Through the Audio Suite's Sound Design practice, he is also regularly engaged by marketing agencies and commercial production companies to help with the promotion of national and international brands.
+One of his last Production Sound Mixer engagements in the UK was for the Writer / Producer / Director Philip Pugh, on the 'Indie' feature film 'Own Worst Enemy', which resulted in considerable critical success by winning at the Stockholm City Film Festival, Sweden, in 2024; and at the Sittannavasal International Film Festival, India; the London Indie Film Festival, UK; and the One Location Film Festival, Mexico, in 2025.
+The film was also selected for screening at the Symbiotic Film Festival, Ukraine, in 2025.

-As well as his operational work of sound designing, editing and mixing, Hillman consults to Production Companies and Broadcasters on strategic planning for projects with complex workflow and delivery requirements, with clients such as the Olympic Broadcasting Services and UEFA.
-He worked as an Audio Mixer and as Commentary Control Liaison at the London 2012 Olympics and Paralympics, the Foreign Commentary Broadcast Liaison (CCR) for the 2013 UEFA Champions League Final, Sound Supervisor for Boxing at the 2014 XX Glasgow Commonwealth Games, Commentary Control Liaison at the Rio 2016 Olympics and as part of the team installing and operating the Commentary Switching Centre within the International Broadcast Centre (IBC) at the 2018 Gold Coast Commonwealth Games.
+As well as his operational work of recording, sound designing, editing and mixing, Hillman consults to Production Companies and Broadcasters on strategic planning for sports projects with complex workflow and delivery requirements, with clients such as the Olympic Broadcasting Services, UEFA, the ATP Tour and World Aquatics.
+He worked as Commentary Control Liaison and as an Audio Mixer at the London 2012 Olympics and Paralympics; the Foreign Commentary Broadcast Liaison for the 2013 UEFA Champions League Final; as the Sound Supervisor for Boxing at the 2014 Glasgow Commonwealth Games; Commentary Control Liaison at the Rio 2016 Olympics; as an Audio Mixer on the 2016 ATP World Tennis Tour; as a Technical Producer during the 2017 Champions League and Europa League tournaments for ITV Sport and BT Sport, as English l clubs played throughout Europe; as part of the team installing and operating the Commentary Switching Centre (CSC) within the International Broadcast Centre (IBC) at the 2018 Gold Coast Commonwealth Games; as a Commentary Manager at the Tokyo '2020ne' Olympic and Paralympic Games; and as an Audio Mixer at the 2022 Birmingham Commonwealth Games.
+He mixed the opening and closing ceremonies of the 2023 Pacific Games in the Solomon Islands for Televiston; and he was a Commentary Manager at the 2025 World Aquatic Championships in Singapore.